theAvoidact.com

 If you are a construction professional, defense attorney, insurer, or risk manager with exposure to New York tort litigation, the following steps reflect a reasonable starting point for AVOID Act compliance.

-Audit your pending cases.
-For every active matter in which you are a defendant, identify whether a third-party complaint has been filed.
-If not, calculate whether the deadline has passed or is approaching.
-The deadline calculator can help you work through this by claim type and answer date.
+1. Assess your cases commenced on or after April 18, 2026.
+For every active matter where that date is met, identify whether a third-party complaint has been filed.
+If not, calculate whether the 90-day deadline has passed or is approaching.
+The deadline calculator can help you work through this.

 The AVOID Act represents a genuine shift in how third-party practice works in New York.
 The firms and organizations that will navigate it successfully are those that treat it as an operational problem, not just a legal one.
 Getting your contracts, your workflows, and your response protocols in order before you are served is the only reliable way to preserve your impleader rights when it counts.